shruthi-rapala/emcr-dfa-portal/shared/src/EMBC.Database/README.md

 12. Edit the prefix in file "SharedMapper.cs"
 13. Add user secrets found in "ServiceCollectionExtensions.cs" from a developer or OpenShift

-### How to generate entities
+### How to generate the entities
+1. Connect to the Dynamics database, see above for instructions on how to connect
-Open DLaB.EarlyBoundGeneratorV2.DefaultSettings.xml and then click "Generate" button.
+2. Open Database\DLaB.EarlyBoundGeneratorV2.DefaultSettings.xml and then click "Generate" button.
 This will generate the entities, messages, optionsets in their corresponding folders and DatabaseContext.

+NOTE you will need to generate the entities every time the Dynamics schema changes NOTE if you remove entities from the whitelist, those entities will be removed from the project.
+You should only add entities to the whitelist unless also removing code
 NOTE in theory, you could add your authentication profile to PAC using your connection string and then use the command lines found in the generated code.
 If you do try this, please update this ReadMe.md with your findings.